 Step 4.
 Close the Settings app.

 Now, the snap layouts feature will be disabled on your Windows 11 PC.
 That means when you will hover the cursor over maximize button, you will not get multiple layout options to resize the active window.
-If you would like to activate the snap layouts feature on your Windows 11 PC again, repeat the above steps, and in step 3, turn the toggle switch to On position next to “Snap windows.”
+If you would like to activate the snap layouts feature on your Windows 11 PC again, repeat the above steps, and in step 3, turn the toggle switch to the On position next to “Snap windows.”
 Changes are immediate, which means there is no need to restart your PC.